-If you go in too naive, you’ll get conned, too sceptical, and you’ll never end up pulling the trigger and buying.
+If you go in too naive, you’ll get conned, too skeptical, and you’ll never end up pulling the trigger and buying.

 Thankfully, with car leasing, you don’t need to worry about negotiation… or do you?

-It might be surprising to learn that you actually can negotiate on a lease deal - but not as freely as with a used car.
+It might be surprising to learn that you actually can negotiate to drive the cost to lease a car down - but not as freely as with a used car.

-We’re going to run you through exactly how the lease payment figure is made up and when it’s worth trying to negotiate.
+We’re going to run you through exactly how the lease payment figure is made up and when it’s worth trying to negotiate when scouting out the best business or personal contract hire deal.
 We’ll also give you some pointers on how to approach it.